 Dartington Barn was built in 2001 as a wedding venue and has hosted many happy ceremonies.
-We bought it in 2009 and then spent seven months converting it into a private home offering gourmet cooking masterclasses, along with archery and other leisure sports activities.
+We bought it in 2009 and then spent seven months converting it into a private home offering archery and other leisure sports activities.

 The landscaped grounds were specifically designed for wedding photos hence the sweeping lawns, the avenue of Sally Holmes roses, the silver garden and hop arches.
 We’ve added a pond, and planted native shrubs and trees which attract all sorts of birdlife.
 Our chickens give us a plentiful supply of lovely fresh eggs.

 We’ve both had careers as professional chefs and we love our food!
 Marlborough is famous firstly for its stunning Sauvignon Blanc and Pinot Noir wine, but also for its quinnat salmon and greenshell mussels which are reared in the pristine waters of the Marlborough Sounds.